toombs-caeman/dotfiles/toybox/language-bits.md

 the medium is the message
 syntax affects the way you can use and reason about a language, so it's unreasonable to separate a language from its syntax
+## what is the foreign function interface (FFI)
+* can functions easily be implemented in C/rust what does it look like to call an external program?

 # tooling and ecosystem
 ## installation / updating / versioning